 Start by cutting the cucumber.
 I like to use a mandolin to make sure that every piece is the same size, but it is not necessary.
 (And can be therapeutic to chop by hand if you like chopping vegetables!)
 Then chop the onions and separate them into pieces.
 Add all of the cucumber and onion to a bowl and cover in 1/4 cup (nope, that is not a misprint!) salt.
 The salt will draw all of the liquid out of the cucumber.
 Let that sit about a couple of hours.
 You just might be surprised with how much liquid comes out!

 Drain the liquid and then rinse the cucumbers and onion in cool water.
 My MIL rinses them well at this stage, however, we love a saltier flavor so only lightly rinse.
-You might want to taste test at this point to see what you prefer.
-When you add the heavy cream it will tone down much of the saltiness as well.

 Once the cucumbers are rinsed, add in the heavy cream, vinegar, and fresh chopped dill.
 Stir well.